dbrgn/shtcx-rs/README.md

 Support for the SHTC1 will be added later on.
 Support for SHTWx should be doable as well, since the protocol seems to be very similar.

-This driver currently uses only blocking calls.
-Non-blocking measurements may be added in the future.
-Clock stretching is not implemented and probably won't be.

 Docs: https://docs.rs/shtcx

 ## The Device

 The Sensirion SHTCx series offers low-power high-precision digital temperature and humidity sensors that communicate over the I²C bus.

 ## Status